theraaajj/fastapi-sqlalchemy-alembic/README.md

 ### 2. File System and Editor Issues
 This was the most persistent and tricky set of bugs, as they weren't caused by code but by the development environment itself.

-**The Bug**: The MetaData error continued even after we corrected the env.py file.
+**The Bug**: The `MetaData` error continued even after we corrected the `env.py` file.

 - **Diagnosis**: This was a critical lesson.
 We moved from checking the code to checking the file system.
-By running type alembic\env.py in the terminal, we got definitive proof that the file had not been saved correctly, even though it looked right in the editor.
+By running type `alembic\env.py` in the terminal, we got definitive proof that the file had not been saved correctly, even though it looked right in the editor.

 - **Resolution**: We forced the file to save by running the editor as an administrator and using the "Save As..." command to overwrite the old file.

-**The Bug**: An ImportError where Base couldn't be imported, even with the correct code.
+**The Bug**: An `ImportError` where Base couldn't be imported, even with the correct code.

-- **Diagnosis**: We used the same type command diagnostic on app/database.py and app/models.py.
-The result showed that app/database.py was completely empty on the disk.
+- **Diagnosis**: We used the same type command diagnostic on `app/database.py` and `app/models.py`.
+The result showed that `app/database.py` was completely empty on the disk.

-- **Resolution**: We deleted the corrupted, empty file and created a new database.py with the correct code, which finally fixed the import chain.
+- **Resolution**: We deleted the corrupted, empty file and created a new `database.py` with the correct code, which finally fixed the import chain.

 ### 3. Database Integrity Errors
 These errors came from the database itself, rejecting operations that violated its rules.

-**The Bug**: NotNullViolation on the id column when creating a new user.
+**The Bug**: `NotNullViolation` on the id column when creating a new user.

 - **Diagnosis**: The full traceback from the Uvicorn terminal showed the database was trying to insert a NULL value for the id, which is a forbidden operation for a primary key.
 This meant the auto-increment feature was not working.

 - **Resolution**: We created a new Alembic migration that manually added the auto-incrementing sequence to the id column of the users table in the database, correcting the initial setup.

-**The Bug**: The alembic downgrade command didn't remove the new columns.
+**The Bug**: The alembic `downgrade` command didn't remove the new columns.

-- **Diagnosis**: We discovered that while the upgrade() function was correct, the corresponding downgrade() function in the migration script was empty.
+- **Diagnosis**: We discovered that while the `upgrade()` function was correct, the corresponding `downgrade()` function in the migration script was empty.
 Alembic didn't know how to reverse the change.

-- **Resolution**: We manually edited the downgrade() function in the migration script to include the op.drop_column() commands, providing an explicit set of instructions for the rollback.
+- **Resolution**: We manually edited the `downgrade()` function in the migration script to include the `op.drop_column()` commands, providing an explicit set of instructions for the rollback.

 ---